 For any demonstration it is important to first explicitly state the objective(s) of the demonstration.
 This is key because the objectives determine everything else in connection with the demonstration.
 For instance, they determine how the demonstration should be set-up to ensure that it achieves what it is intended to achieve.
 The objectives thus form the background to establish the success of the demonstration afterwards.
-By comparing the actual output of the demonstration with the objectives, it is possible to see which aspects were successful and which were not.
+By comparing the actual outcome of the demonstration with the objectives, it is possible to see which aspects were successful and which were not.
 Such an evaluation can be used to better organise a next version of a demonstration.

 Our case studies show that many demonstration organisers put little effort in specifying the objectives and tend to jump to the organisational aspects from the beginning.
-The result is that many demonstrations are not organised optimally as the feedback from various demonstration visitors clearly indicates.
+The result is that many demonstrations are not optimised optimally as the feedback from various demonstration visitors clearly indicates.
 Much of this can be prevented if the demonstration objectives would be clearly defined at the beginning before starting to address the organisational aspects.

-To realise this, organisers of demonstrations are advised to first put some effort in defining the objectives of the demonstration.
-Subsequently, when they discuss the organisational aspects of the demonstration, it is useful to go back to the objectives occasionally to assess whether the plans are indeed in line with the objectives and, if not, to adapt the plans or to adapt one or more aspects of the objective.
+To realise this, organisers of demonstrations are advised to first put some effort in defining the four aspects of the objectives that are discussed below.
+Subsequently, when they address the organisational aspects of the demonstration, it is useful to go back to the objectives occasionally to assess whether the plans are indeed in line with the objectives and, if not, to adapt the plans or to adapt one or more aspects of the objective.
 This introduces reflexivity into the organisation of a demonstration that can help to ensure that how the demonstration set-up will indeed contribute to what the demonstration seeks to achieve.

-To give guidance to the organisation of a demonstration, the objectives need to address the following aspects:
+To give guidance to the organisation of a demonstration, the objectives need to address the following aspects of the demonstration:

-- Why: the motive(s) for the demonstration; - What: the topic(s) of the demonstration; - Who: the targeted visitors of the demonstration; - Goals: what do the organisers want to achieve; what should visitors take home from the demonstration.
+- Why: the motive(s) for the demonstration; - What: the topic of demonstration; - Who: the targeted visitors of the demonstration; - Goals: what do the organisers want to achieve; what should visitors take home from the demonstration.

-These four aspects are briefly elaborated in sections 5.2.1-5.2.4 below.
-They determine how the demonstration can best be set-up to be successful and form the basis for the various organisational aspects of the actual demonstration event, including:
+These four aspects determine how the demonstration can best be set-up to be successful and form the basis for the various organisational aspects of the actual demonstration event, including:

-- Access: making the demonstration attractive and accessible for various visitor groups; - Where: choosing the host farmer and location of the demonstration; - When: setting the time of year and the duration of the demonstration; - How: elaborating the programme of the demonstration, i.e. all demonstration activities and how they are to be carried out.
+- Where: hosting farmer and location of the demonstration - When: time of year + duration of the demonstration - How: The programme of the demonstration, i.e. all demonstration activities and how they are to be carried out.

-These organisational aspects are elaborated in sections 5.3-5.6 below, after discussing the aspects of the demonstration objective that follow first.
+These organisational aspects are elaborated below, after discussing the four aspects of the demonstration objective that follow first.